 Yes, but data will be less precise.
 When conversion data is unavailable, the models rely on alternative data sources like clicks, impressions, and engagement, leading to inaccurate results.
 These proxy measures may not accurately reflect conversions.

-Google recommends using the Data-Driven attribution model, which uses machine learning to assign credit to different marketing touchpoints that lead to conversions on your website.
+The Data-Driven attribution approach, which uses machine learning to give credit to different marketing touchpoints that lead to sales on your website, is what Google suggests you use.

 Final Words